New Caledonia: Languages

 The French language began to spread with the establishment of French settlements, and French is now spoken even in the most secluded villages.
 For a long time the level of fluency varied significantly across the population as a whole, primarily due to the absence of universal access to public education before 1953, and also due to immigration and ethnic diversity, but the French language has now become universal among the younger generations as shown by the censuses of population.
 At the 2009 census, 97.3% of people aged 15 or older reported that they could speak, read and write French, whereas only 1.1% reported that they had no knowledge of French.
-No questions regarding the knowledge of French were asked in the 2014 and 2019 censuses due to the now almost universal knowledge of French.
+No questions regarding the knowledge of French were asked in the 2014 and 2019 censuses, on account of the population's nearly universal understanding of it.

 The 28 Kanak languages spoken in New Caledonia are part of the Oceanic group of the Austronesian family.
-Eight of these twenty eight Kanak languages can be chosen by parents as optional subjects for their children from kindergarten to high school (four languages are taught up to the bachelor's degree) and an academy is responsible for their promotion.
+Eight of these can be chosen by parents as optional subjects for their children from kindergarten to high school (four languages are taught up to the bachelor's degree) and an academy is responsible for their promotion.
 The three most widely spoken indigenous languages are Drehu (spoken in Lifou), Nengone (spoken on Maré) and Paicî (northern part of Grande Terre).
 Others include Iaai (spoken on Ouvéa).
 At the 2019 census, 44.0% of people whose age was 15 or older reported that they had some form of knowledge of at least one Kanak language (up from 41.3% at the 2009 census), whereas 56.0% reported that they had no knowledge of any of the Kanak languages (down from 58.7% at the 2009 census).

 Other significant language communities among immigrant populations include speakers of Wallisian, Futunian, Tahitian, Javanese, Vietnamese, Chinese, and Bislama.

 Religion

-The predominant religion is Christianity; half of the population is Roman Catholic, including most of the Europeans, West Uveans, and Vietnamese and half of the Melanesian and Polynesian minorities.
-Roman Catholicism was introduced by French colonists.
+The predominant religion is Christianity; half of the population is Catholic, including most of the Europeans, West Uveans, and Vietnamese and half of the Melanesian and Polynesian minorities.
+Catholicism was introduced by French colonists.
 The island also has numerous Protestant churches, of which the Free Evangelical Church and the Evangelical Church in New Caledonia and the Loyalty Islands have the largest number of adherents; their memberships are almost entirely Melanesian.
 Protestantism gained ground in the late 20th century and continues to expand.
 There are also numerous other Christian groups and more than 6,000 Muslims.
 (See Islam in New Caledonia and Baháʼí Faith in New Caledonia.)
-Nouméa is the seat of the Roman Catholic Archdiocese of Nouméa.
+Nouméa is the seat of the Archdiocese of Nouméa.